 According to TheSeeingEye.org, the first seeing-eye guide dog school in America, The Seeing Eye, first came to be on January 29th, 1929 and is believed to be the oldest guide dog school to exist.
 It is because of Morris Frank that seeing-eye guide dogs and this school came to be.

-It is because of these people’s actions years ago that you now see seeing-eye guide dogs out and about while shopping, eating at a restaurant, and walking down the street.
+It is because of these actions years ago that seeing-eye guide dogs are now found out and about while shopping, eating at a restaurant, and walking down the street with their handler.